osu-crypto/libOTe/DMPF_RELEASE_NOTES.md

 ## Validation

+Release follow-up fixes the Silent OT/VOLE PPRF buffer sizing and gates the GCC 13–16 ASan stack workaround.
+CI then passed the previously failing `AnyField_F2Ole_Test`, but exposed a separate KOS-Dot scratch-alignment bug.
+The transpose helper now uses 32-byte-aligned arrays in a non-inlined, non-coroutine function.
+It adds no heap allocation or protocol change.
+`DotExt_Kos_Check_Test` also checks the transpose against a scalar reference for empty, partial, and full chunks, and rejects oversized chunks.
+All five focused KOS-Dot tests pass with the test and protocol translation units built under GCC 13 ASan with stack checks disabled.
+This focused runner links existing non-ASan dependency archives; it does not replace full CI.
+Cross-platform validation of this follow-up is still pending; earlier failed Ubuntu runs skipped the source-tree and installed-consumer checks.

 The exact-permutation/per-list-seed update passes the 24-suite focused WSL/GCC
 runner at defaults and at domain 4097 with 16 points, three sets, four expansions, and either two or three partitions.
 The registered sparse-set